VishalKumar-S/Sales_Conversion_Optimization_MLOps_Project/Readme.md

 1. **ci-cd.py**: Triggered to initiate the CI/CD pipeline.
 2. **steps/production_batch_data**: Accesses production batch data from the Production_data folder
-3. **pipelines/ci_cd_pipeline.py**: As we already discussed earlier, we conduct Data Quality, Data Drift as previously we did, if threshold fails, email reports are sent.
+3. **pipelines/ci_cd_pipeline.py**: As we already discussed earlier, we conduct Data Quality, Data stability tests, Data drift, model performance validation tests as previously we did, if threshold fails, email reports are sent.
 4. **steps/predict_production_Data.py**: Utilizes the pre-trained best model to make predictions on new production data.
 Then, we conduct Model Performance validation as previously we did, if threshold fails, email reports are sent.

 This pipeline is crucial for maintaining a continuous and reliable deployment process. 🔁✨